jazzTheJackRabbit/p3_behavioral_cloning/README.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded two laps on track one, using center lane driving.
 Here is an example image of center lane driving:

 <p align="center">
   <img src="./output_images/center.jpg" width="40%"/>